-Outside of the European Union, in most jurisdictions where we sell products and services, we do not collect or have imposed upon us sales tax, value added tax or other taxes related to our revenues.
+In many jurisdictions where we sell products and services, we do not collect or have imposed upon us sales tax, value added tax or other taxes related to our revenues.
 However, additional countries, regions or states where we are not currently collecting such taxes may seek to impose sales or other tax collection obligations on us in the future.
-For example, the United States Congress and a number of states in the United States, including New York, have been considering or have adopted laws or initiatives that would impose sales and use taxes on Internet sales.
-In January 2009, a New York state court dismissed a complaint filed by Amazon.com challenging the New York law on various constitutional grounds.
+For example, the United States Congress and a number of states in the United States have been considering or have adopted laws or initiatives that would impose sales and use taxes on Internet sales.
 In addition, a substantial amount of our business is derived from customers in the European Union, whose tax environment is also complex and subject to changes that could be adverse to our business.
 The imposition by national, state or local governments, whether within or outside the United States, of various taxes upon Internet commerce could create administrative burdens for us and could decrease our future revenue.
 In addition, a successful assertion by one or more governments, especially in jurisdictions where we are not already collecting sales taxes or value added taxes, that we should be, or should have been, collecting sales or other taxes on the sale of our products could result in substantial tax liabilities for past sales, discourage customers from purchasing products from us, decrease our ability to compete with traditional retailers or otherwise substantially harm our business and results of operations.